imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ## **Setup ImageKit Angular SDK**

-For this tutorial, it is recommended to create a dummy Angular app, as shown below.
+For this tutorial, it is recommended to create an Angular dummy app, as shown below.

-**Create a Angular app:**
+**Create an Angular app:**

 We will be using the following in this guide:
 - Node version 14.21.1